 - Once you have logged in select PROFILE in the menu bar on the left.

 - Enter your name and a short bio.

 6.Under the SHORT STORY(or your challenge) tab you will find a list of your submissions.
 This is where you EDIT your work.

 - The search bar is at the top of the page.

 2. Once you have searched for a name you will see three options: All/Blog posts/Members

-3. Select Members to go to their profile or Blog posts to go to their stories.
+3. Select Members to go to their profile.

 - Scroll until you have found the writer’s profile or the story you want to read.